One of the endearing things you’ll see as your baby becomes a toddler is the first time she plays pretend.

 We all know of those videos of kids swearing that have gone viral, don’t we?

-Research have shown that symbolic play develops a child’s mental skills.
+Research show that symbolic play develops a child’s mental skills.
 Many pretend play involves a lot of reasoning and thinking skills.

 Or think about your little one playing with a play kitchen for boys.
 He is practicing what he has seen — that putting things in the oven or the stove, cooks something.It’s also a way for him to identify what things are and where things go in the kitchen without the dangers that real kitchen can sometimes bring.

-All these requires using her mental skills which helps in its development.
+All these requires using her mental skills which helps its development.

 Pretend play may not be real.
 But whenever a child engages in one, he propels himself into a parallel world that allows him to participate and reason.
 A child explores how people interact with each other, what to say when praised, what to do when someone is hurt (pretend doctor), what to cook for a hungry hippo (play kitchen sets anyone 🙂 ) , and what to say on a tea party.